geo-data/medin-portal/doc/adding-spatial-data.md

 );
 ```

-Note that the `id` data type can be any length of varchar that is required.
+Note that the `id` data type can be any length of varchar that is required, not
+just `varchar(4)`.

-The table name can be any name that is not already taken and makes sense for
+The table name can be any name which is not already taken and which makes sense
-your data e.g. `my_new_data`.
+for your data (e.g. `my_new_data`).

 As well as creating and populating this table, the `areas` view must also be
 updated to include the new bounding boxes.
 This view is used when performing